pploegaert/dev_ops/CONTRIBUTING.md

 ##### Ansible Configuration:

 What have you changed about your Ansible installation?
-What configuration settings have you changed/added/removed?
-Compare your /etc/ansible/ansible.cfg against a clean version from Github and let us know what's different.
+Please provide output of `/etc/ansible/ansible.cfg`, if default just add `N/A`

 ##### Environment: